My baby’s bedtime in not complete without some cuddly, organic stuffed animals to keep him company!

 The next one to look out for on this best brands list is Henley Place.
 This ADORABLE dog is a great gift for any individual, whether a newborn or an adult!

 Your child can carry this little pup, add it to their collection of stuffed animals, or just have this adorable buddy as a loyal friend, just like any dog would!

-This little surprise is sure to put a smile on any face for an affordable price tag!
+The one surprise that put a smile on my face is the affordable price tag!

 - It will not disappoint when it comes to softness and durability